 3. Be honest from the get-go

-*To avoid awkward meals when travelling with friends and family discuss how you want to spilt bills before the trip.
+*To avoid awkward meals when traveling with friends and family, discuss how you want to split bills before the trip.

-4. Be flexible when travelling with friends and family
+4. Be flexible when traveling with friends and family

 5. Know when to have a voice

 We all have friends that have a plan and always voice their opinions.
 We also have friends that never have an opinion and just go with the flow 100% of the time.